waliiut08/cmds/large_scale_system.md

         2) in each device level (issue in multithreading operation in same exact time ex: unique key generations by same device)
     - Locking Meckanism(redis Lock, SQL DB row lock during read-write, manual locking by creating a table in No-SQL DB) to handle ensure consistency.
     - Encoding/decoding data
-    - number of servers/ databases/ caches calculation based on estimation
     - Caching for best user experience: if data is static then caching is always helpful (LRU)
     - CDN
     - Message Broker: for streaming, queue, even-driven system, messageing system, etc